inokufu-open/learning-object-quality-audit/README.md

 # Learning Object Quality Audit

-The objective of the Learning Object Quality Audit project (aka project LOQA) is to develop an opensource framework that can be used to universally evaluate the quality of any Learning Object.
+The objective of the Learning Object Quality Audit project (aka project LOQA) is to develop an opensource framework that can be used to universally assess the quality of any Learning Object.

 The term __Learning Object__ is used here with the broadest meaning to encompass any educational resource, activity and their combination to learn a skill/competency.